-Tell us about you
+Information about you

-Please give us during the first week of classes a single page document that contains the following information: Name, class level, major or specialization, Email address, career goals, and a brief statement of why you are interested in snakes and/or this course.
+Please deliver during the second week of classes a single page document that contains the following information: Name, class level, major or specialization, Email address, career goals, and a brief statement of why you are interested in snakes and/or this course.
 As an optional request, please include on the page a picture of yourself, e.g. photocopy of the small photo that is on your driver's license.
-This will help the instructors get to know students early.
+This will help the instructor get to know students early.